Table of Contents

 Lakshman Sen (1179-1206)

-- Last Notable King of the Sena Dynasty: The last notable king of the Sen dynasty was Ballal Sen’s son and successor Lakshman Sen.
+- Last Notable King of the Sena Dynasty: Lakshman Sen, son and successor of Ballal Sen, was the last notable king of the Sen dynasty.

 - Military Campaigns: Inscriptions reveal that he defeated the kings of Gaura, Kamarupa, Kalinga, and Kashmir.
 It is said that he erected victory pillars at Puri, Varanasi, and Allahabad.